hawkrives/gobbldygook-area-data/2015-16/major/dance.md

 For this section, you must complete the "Articulate Body" requirement, and complete enough courses to obtain 1.5 credits from the "Ballet", "Improvisation", "International and Social", and "Moden" requirements.

-## Articulate Body

-For this requirement, both of the following must be true:

-1. you must take both the DANCE 212 and DANCE 213 courses
-2. the difference in the terms between when you took DANCE 201 (2012-3) and DANCE 212 (2013-1) must be less than or equal to 1

 ## Ballet

 For this requirement, all of the following must be true: